yudhanjaya/yudhanjaya.github.io/docs/experiments/how-to-house.md

 Note that architects are not necessarily qualified to make these decisions.
 I would prefer to commit ritual suicide than allowing an architect to decide the flow of water and electricity.
 You let them figure out the placement of lights and switches - but how those things connect to the breaker box, what comes from where, what breakers are responsible for what - that has to be the province of someone who knows a thing or two about electricity loads, breakers and wiring.

 Good plumbers and electricians are genuinely rare to find in Sri Lanka.
-This is a feature of our society and economy where jobs like these are considered low wage, unskilled or blue collar labour to be looked down on by people who sit in offices with uncomfortable shirts and ties. the reality of it is good plumbers and electricians can earn a lot of money and anyone who is good at anything eventually figures out a way to go and work in the Middle East or in countries like Israel, where they can actually earn a pretty hefty paycheck.
+This is a feature of our society and economy where jobs like these are considered low wage, unskilled or blue collar labour to be looked down on by people who sit in offices with uncomfortable shirts and ties.
+The reality of it is good plumbers and electricians can earn a lot of money and anyone who is good at anything eventually figures out a way to go and work in the Middle East or in countries like Israel, where they can actually earn a pretty hefty paycheck.

 Again, you may be surprised here about varying degrees of competency.
 For our house, SME contractor had a guy who was German tech qualified and therefore supposed to be competent.
 He was not.
-Took me about a week and one burned PC to realize that this fool had not properly earthed the house.
+Took me about a week and one burned PC to realise that this fool had not properly earthed the house.
 A few months later, during a heavy rain, our UPSs were tripping every five minutes, with voltages fluctuating all over the place.
 And this was how I figured that the electrician had left three dangling wires outside the house, for presumed further expansion, and had not worked the end of those wires properly.
 So with the rain seeping in, the live, the earth and the neutral were touching each other and sparking.
 And by the time I got to cutting out the wires, they had already sparked enough that the ends had melted together into smoking plastic mass.

 However, one guy that we brought in to do some additional concrete work turned out to be unexpectedly exceptional at both plumbing and electricity.
 He had no qualifications to show, but had a great deal of common sense and was able to solve a very great number of problems for us.

 Electricians.
-Well, if you're going with an SME, they should have someone on tap, but if that person turns out to be competent, you may have to find your role. one place I've seen with skilled electricians are the solar companies that are popping up all over the the place.
+Well, if you're going with an SME, they should have someone on tap, but if that person turns out to be competent, you may have to find your own. one place I've seen with skilled electricians is the solar companies that are popping up all over the place.
 I was extremely impressed with the company that set up our off-grid solar.
 These are some very young boys who did far neater work than many professionals I've seen.
 It may be worth seeing if you can talk to some of them - or maybe somebody inside those companies has a recommendation.

 It really is worth paying extra to get good people.
 Do not cheap out on your plumbing environment.
 A failure in either of those things could mean anything from damage to your house and your belongings to outright death.